1. Rinpoche Kim Katami, Founder and Senior Teacher

 I started practicing prayer and meditation on my own, without anyone teaching me, when I was 3-4 years old.
 In 1986, when I was 7 years old, I received my first meditation instructions from my judo teacher.
 I kept practicing almost every day for about 6 years.
-Learning meditation and other arts at an early age, set the direction for the rest of my life.
+Learning meditation and Asian arts at an early age, set the direction for the rest of my life.

 As a teenager I trained in music, while joining guided meditations every now and then.
-After I ended my music career, I took up zen meditation.
+After I ended my music career, I took up zen buddhist meditation.
 From the first day of practice, I started sitting 8 hours or more every day, and kept this routine for 8½ years, until 2011 and stopped the day I had my first awakening.
 I did training with notable zen teachers, such as Terayaa Tanchu Sensei and Shodo Harada Roshi, but also learned tantric practices from various teachers and became a teacher in Shaiva Tantra, under Sivakami Om Anandi.
 Learning healing and zen art also has an important place in my life.
 Eventually I was asked to teach by my teachers.

 Since I was a child, I have had mystical experiences.
 I grew up with them so I don't consider them any special but rather see them as a natural part of my life.
 Later I received in-depth training in them from my tantric teachers.